Black or White (film)

 Black or White is a 2014 American drama film written and directed by Mike Binder.
 The film stars Kevin Costner, Octavia Spencer, Jillian Estell, Bill Burr, Jennifer Ehle, André Holland, Gillian Jacobs and Anthony Mackie.
 The film premiered at the 2014 Toronto International Film Festival and was released in the United States on January 30, 2015.

 Premise

-Elliott Anderson is widowed after a car crash leads to the death of his wife.
-At the funeral, Rowena, his granddaughter Eloise's paternal grandmother, offers to care for Eloise, but Elliott angrily declines.
+Following the sudden death of his wife in a car crash, wealthy attorney Elliott Anderson is left to raise his seven-year-old biracial granddaughter, Eloise, entirely alone.
+Elliott and his late wife had been the child's sole guardians ever since their own daughter died during childbirth, and Eloise's drug-addicted father, Reggie, abandoned them.
+When Reggie’s mother, Rowena, attends the funeral and demands custody so her troubled son can have a second chance at parenting, an emotionally devastated Elliott angrily refuses, igniting a bitter, racially charged legal battle.

 Elliott raises his granddaughter as he struggles with his grief by binge-drinking.
-Elliott's world is turned upside-down when Rowena demands that Eloise be brought under the care of her father Reggie, Rowena's son, who is addicted to drugs and whom Elliott blames for the negligence that led to the pregnancy and death of his own daughter.
+Elliott's world is turned upside-down when Rowena demands that Eloise be brought under the care of her father Reggie, whom Elliott blames for the negligence that led to the pregnancy and death of his own daughter.

 Elliott soon finds himself deeply entrenched in a custody battle and will stop at nothing to keep his granddaughter from coming under the watch of her reckless father.